mung beans with indian spices & lemon (revisited)

 Wash the mung beans thoroughly and place in a saucepan with the water.
 Add the turmeric powder and a little ghee.
 Bring to the boil.
 Turn down the heat and simmer, almost cover the pot with a lid and leave till they are tender – about 30 minutes, depending on your mung beans.
 Just keep in mind you may have to add more water when cooking.
 If using a pressure cooker, allow for three whistles and wait for the pressure to release.

 Wash the spinach or chard and steam until just wilted.
 (The left over water from the spinach can be added to the mung beans if needed.)
 When cool enough to handle squeeze out excess moisture.
 Chop finely and set aside.
-(If I am short of time I skip the steaming process half the amount and add at the end, stirring into the soup until it has wilted.)
+(If I am short of time I skip the steaming process half the amount (as the water content can dilute the flavour) and add at the end, stirring into the soup until it has wilted.)

 In a pan heat the ghee, add the cumin seeds, ginger, curry leaves, and whole chilli.
 (If you want it spicier, cut open the chilli).
 When the cumin seeds darken slightly add the green beans and saute until just tender pour in with the cooked mung beans.
 Add the chopped spinach, salt to taste, coconut, freshly chopped coriander and juice of a lemon (more or less to taste).
 Drizzle with ghee when serving.
-Enjoy with a bowl of quinoa and oven baked sweet potatoes.
+Enjoy with a bowl of quinoa and oven baked sweet potatoes or slices of pumpkin.

 references – https://www.greenmungbeans.com/green-mung-beans/